adsforce/docs/src/en/media-source-configurations/applovin/README.md

 ### Impression Performance Analytics

-* Configurable impression performance analytics lookback window allows you to customize the performance analytics period from **impression to app install**;
+* Configurable impression performance analytics lookback window allows you to customize the performance analytics period from **impression to App install**;

 * Customizable settings 1~23 hours or 1~30 days;